 Plus, Spruce attracts insects and bugs which can cause the growth of mold and mildew.

-If you use Spruce as your garden furniture, it will get damaged from moisture and also insect attacks.
+If you use Spruce as your garden furniture, it will get damaged from moisture and insect attacks.

 Plus, Spruce wood may split and crack easily because of its poor weather resistance.
-But wood splitting can be prevented with proper finishing techniques.

 Maintaining and refinishing outdoor Spruce wood furniture and woodwork can be so frustrating and a waste of time and money.